tus/tus-resumable-upload-protocol/protocol.md

 offer the Creation extension, it MUST NOT offer the Creation With Upload extension either.

-The Client MAY include the entire upload data or a chunk of it in the body of the `POST` request.
+The Client MAY include either the entirety or a chunk of the upload data in the body of the `POST` request.
 In this case, similar rules as for the `PATCH` request and response apply.
 The Client MUST include the `Content-Type: application/offset+octet-stream` header.
-The Server SHOULD accept as many bytes as possible and MUST include the `Upload-Offset` in the response and MUST set its value to the offset of the upload after applying the accepted bytes.
+The Server SHOULD accept as many bytes as possible and MUST include the `Upload-Offset` header in the response and MUST set its value to the offset of the upload after applying the accepted bytes.

-The Client SHOULD verify that the Server supports this extension before sending the `POST` request.
-In addition, the Client SHOULD include the `Expect: 100-continue` header in the request to receive early feedback from the Server, whether it will accept the creation request, before attempting to transfer the first chunk.
+If the Client wants to use this extension, the Client SHOULD verify that it is supported by the Server before sending the `POST` request.
+In addition, the Client SHOULD include the `Expect: 100-continue` header in the request to receive early feedback from the Server on whether it will accept the creation request, before attempting to transfer the first chunk.

 #### Example